Nghi Son 2 (2 x 600MW)

 According to Market Forces’ Singapore Banks coal finance study, OCBC has participated in 14 coal deals since 2012, lending US$1,142 million.
 This deal would only enhance their coal exposure, and promote dirty fossil fuel technology in Asia.

-In Vietnam and Indonesia alone, DBS is linked to 6 prospective coal-fired power plants with a total capacity of 7.6 GW and estimated potential emissions of 1.26 billion tonnes of CO2 over the plants’ lifetimes.
-Nghi Son 2 is only one of these plants.
+In Vietnam and Indonesia alone, DBS is linked to another 5 prospective coal-fired power plants with a total capacity of 6.4 GW and estimated potential emissions of over 1 billion tonnes of CO2 over the plants’ lifetimes.

 Nghi Son 2 uses technology which is out-dated even by the low standards in the coal industry.
 This dirty coal-fired power station should not supported by international commercial banks or export credit agencies.
 Vietnam has tremendous potential for renewable energy and these lenders should be looking to provide support for renewable projects that do not lock Vietnam into decades of pollution.